-For the various areas for which the council is responsible, UM appoints permanent committees, including a Strategy Committee to promote efficient processing of proposals during plenary council meetings, these committees prepare the discussion of the items on the agenda and may submit their advice.
+For the various areas for which the council is responsible, the UC appoints permanent committees, including a Strategy Committee to promote efficient processing of proposals during plenary council meetings, these committees prepare the discussion of the items on the agenda and may submit their advice.

-Board of Deans (CvD)
+Board of Deans (BoD)

-The CvD is the academic advisory body for the university management bodies.
-The CvD gives advice, either by request or of its own account, regarding education and academic practice to the Executive Board and the faculty boards.
+The BoD is the academic advisory body for the university management bodies.
+The BoD gives advice, either by request or of its own account, regarding education and academic practice to the Executive Board and the faculty boards.
 It also acts as an (informal) consultative body for inter-faculty co-ordination of education and research.
-At UM, the CvD also acts as a board of promotions.
-The CvD grants doctorates and honorary doctorates.
-The CvD consists of the rector and the deans (these are the chairmen of faculty boards) of the faculties.
+At UM, the BoD also acts as a board of promotions.
+The BoD grants doctorates and honorary doctorates.
+The BoD consists of the rector and the deans (these are the chairmen of faculty boards) of the faculties.
 The term of office equals their appointment with the university.
-The rector acts as chairperson of the CvD.
+The rector acts as chairperson of the BoD.

-Faculty Board (FB)
+Faculty Board

 The FB is the body responsible for the general management of the faculty, and for the administration and organisation of the faculty with respect to education and research.
 The FB participates in the management of the university, for example by consulting with the Executive Board in the preparation of the Institution Plan and the budget.
-The Board also approves a number of documents, including the Faculty Regulations, the education and examination regulations, the General Guidelines for Research, and the annual research programme of the faculties.
+The FB also approves a number of documents, including the Faculty Regulations, the education and examination regulations, the General Guidelines for Research, and the annual research programme of the faculties.
 The composition of the FB is no longer enforced by law.
 Most faculties of UM have a joint management.
 The dean reports to the Executive Board.
-A student takes part as an advisor in the meetings of the Faculty Board.
+A student takes part as an advisor in the meetings of the FB.

-Faculty Council (FR)
+Faculty Council (FC)

-The FR is the representational body of a faculty (Article 9.37).
-The FR has certain approval and advisory rights.
-The law states that the FR has at least a right of approval with respect to the Faculty Regulations and parts of the education and examination regulations.
+The FC is the representational body of a faculty (Article 9.37).
+Each FC consists of a minimum of 4 and a maximum of 18 members, half of whom are elected by and from the staff and the other half of whom are elected by and from the students.
+The FC has certain approval and advisory rights.
+The law states that the FC has at least a right of approval with respect to the Faculty Regulations and parts of the education and examination regulations.
 The council's advisory rights include the budget.
 The Faculty Regulations may extend these powers.